remix-run/remix/docs/tutorials/blog.md

 }
 ```

 You should recognize several of the things we're doing in there from what we've done so far.
-Note this time we did not want to use a relative links so our `to` prop begins with a leading slash "/posts/${post.slug}".
+Note this time we did not want to use a relative link so our `to` prop begins with a leading slash "/posts/${post.slug}".
 With that, you should have a decent looking page with the posts on the left and a placeholder on the right.
 Now, if you click on the Admin link, it'll take you to [http://localhost:3000/posts/admin][http-localhost-3000-posts-admin].

 ### Index Routes